 , whose frantic, minimalist assault and sociopolitical rants came to epitomize the essence of hardcore, New York F*ckin' City style.

 Guitarist Vinnie Stigma

 was a first-generation punk rocker and an early-'80s skinhead who finally got around to forming his own band, Zoo Crew, in mid-1982, with vocalist John Watson.
-But Watson only lasted a few months before being replaced by Cuban-born Union City, NJ, native Roger Miret
+But Watson only lasted a few months before being replaced by Cuban-born Union City, New Jersey native Roger Miret

 , a product of refugee parents with firsthand experience in social injustice and opinionated views about politics coursing through his veins.
 When combined with Stigma

 's charisma as a decadent urban messiah would come to personify AF

 joined soon after and, after adopting the new name Agnostic Front

 's insistence because he thought it sounded like a movement), they recorded their first independent release, the United Blood